 Please see Holiday Information Sheet for this holidays individual departures itinerary (located under View Departures & Book tab)

-We depart to Colombo via Istanbul with Turkish Airlines.
+We depart on the overnight direct flight to Colombo with Sri Lankan Airlines.

 We arrive at Bandaranaike International Airport and transfer the short distance to Minuwangoda.
 We can choose to relax after the flight or start the bird watching in the grounds of the hotel.

 After breakfast we drive to the uplands to Habarana, in the dry zone.
 The journey should take about 5 hrs with stops.
 In the late afternoon we will have time to start bird watching in the vicinty of the hotel.

 After breakfast in the hotel will have a morning walk in the Sigiriya area.
 Later in the day those who choose can take an optional visit to the Sigiriya Rock Fortress, a UNESCO World Heritage site.
 Entrance is not included and will need to be paid locally.
 Those not wishing to visit will be able to continue bird watching.

 After breakfast we drive through the uplands to Kandy, the former capital.
 On the way we will stop at the Matale Spice garden for lunch (included).
 In the afternoon we will visit Peradeniya Botanical Gardens on the outskirts of Kandy, a birdwatcher's delight with Alexandrine and Layard's Parakeets, Asian Koel, three species of woodpeckers, and impressive species such as Asian-paradise Flycatcher and Indian Pitta are often present.

 After breakfast we drive to Nuwara Eliya visiting a Tea plantation and a Tea factory en-route.
 The Sri Lankans will say this is the home of the best tea in the world.
 We will be taken through the production process and doubtless given a cup to savour.
 After lunch (included) and a short break, we will take a bird watching walk in Queens Park.